Subtitle: a game of warrior women and broken boys

-Somewhere in the Riverlands, Arya meets back up with Hot Pie and he tells her Winterfell is in Jon Snow’s hands and she immediately sets off for it and him.
+Somewhere in the Riverlands, Arya meets back up with Hot Pie.
+He tells her Winterfell is in Jon Snow’s hands, and she immediately sets off for it, and him.
 She chooses to go home instead of off to kill the queen and I am so proud of her!!
 And so sad that Jon won’t be there, but, Sansa will (maybe Arya will kill Littlefinger for us) and he’ll be back.
 Someday they will be reunited, I believe.

 Finally, on the waters between Dragonstone and Dorne, the Sand Snakes bicker in their berths while Ellaria and Yara decide to hook up.
 These two scenes remind me strongly of the last glimpses of Fred and George Weasley (Sand Snakes), and Lupin and Tonks (Bisexual Generals), we get before they are killed in action.
 But the strongest foreshadowing of what’s to come is Yara protecting her brother from Ellaria’s teasing, and telling her Theon will be her protector when she is Queen.
 Because of course Pirate King Euron attacks Yara’s fleet, kills a whole bunch of people, burns a lot of boats, and kidnaps Ellaria and her daughter for Cersei, and Yara for himself.